- Registration at the University

 4. Make sure the rent is paid monthly (until the very end of the contract)

 After opening your German bank account, you have to pay your first monthly rent.
 It’s very important to provide the account details for the janitor so that room rents for further months are automatically deducted from your account.
 You can also choose the option to manually transfer the room rent in each month on an agreed date.

-All German and European students staying in Lübeck have to register with the city within 7 days after their arrival.
+All students moving to Lübeck have to register with the city within 7 days after their arrival.
 Bring your passport and confirmation of your address in Lübeck, signed by the landlord.

 Make an online appointment at least 1 months before moving to Lübeck.